tkiat/my-writings-public/blog/software/app-and-os/dwm-intro.md

 done &
 ```

 - Sometimes a file chooser is too big and you need to resize it.
 You can use float mode to resize.
 If that doesn't work (as it was to me), you can install dconf-editor and then navigate to org.gtk.settings.file-chooser to adjust the window-size.
-The last resort you can rely on is to install another WM/DE and resize it from there.
+The last resort you can rely on is to install another lightweight WM like Openbox and resize it from there.
 It will remember the size.